chhaymatt/employeeCreator/README.md

 ### Struggle 3 - Form Inputs from the front end are slightly different to the EmployeeDTO in the back end

-Radio buttons and dropdown menus changing back from value to the Enum property by UpperCase or replacing `-` to `_` otherwise backend will reject
+Radio buttons and dropdown menus changing back from value to the Enum property by UpperCase or replacing `-` to `_` otherwise back end will reject
 Discovering `id` is an optional field in the EmployeeType because loading employees requires id but creating an employee does not startDate contains three different fields for the FormInputs, `startDateDay`, `startDateMonth`, `startDateYear` and translating it back to `YYYY-MM-DD`
 Finding `MM` based on Enum index from value